-Amanda is an Emmy-nominated and award winning journalist.
-She is thrilled to be part of the FOX 35 News team.
+Amanda is an Emmy-nominated and award-winning journalist.
+Since 2018, Amanda has loved being part of the FOX 35 'Good Day Orlando' morning news team.

 In her free time, Amanda enjoys going for runs, traveling and playing with her Cavalier King Charles Spaniel, named Rosy.